docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 Here, the Deployment object deploys a Pod from the `redis:alpine` image and sets the container port to `6379`.
 It also sets the `labels` for the Pods to the same value ("app=redis") as the Deployment’s label selector to tie the two together.

 The Service object defines cluster-wide DNS mapping for the name "redis" on port 6379.
-This means that traffic for `tcp://redis:6379` is routed to this Service and load balanced across all Pods on the cluster with the "app=redis" label.
-The Service is accessed on the cluster-wide `port`; and the Pod listens on the `targetPort`.
+This means that traffic for `tcp://redis:6379` is routed to this Service and is load balanced across all Pods on the cluster with the "app=redis" label.
+The Service is accessed on the cluster-wide `port` and forwards to the Pods on the `targetPort`.
 Again, the label-selector for the Service and the labels for the Pods are what tie the two together.

 The diagram shows traffic intended for `tcp://redis:6379` being sent to the redis Service and then load balanced across all Pods that match the Service label selector.